top of page

 The neurodivergent-affirming therapy and coaching model is also based on an identity model rather than a medical model.

-This is different from the traditional medical model, which views neurodivergent conditions as something that needs to be fixed or cured.
+This is different from the traditional medical model, which views neurodivergence as something that needs to be fixed or cured.

-They craft the therapeutic environment and your treatment plan based on neurodivergence.
-The neurodivergent-affirming therapy approach is a lot like the quote, “When a flower doesn’t grow, we change the environment, not the flower.”
+This approach is a lot like the quote, “When a flower doesn’t bloom, you fix the environment in which it grows, not the flower.”

 Some possible accommodations for neurodivergent individuals include: